spryify/story-curator/docs/adr/ADR-001-core-architecture.md

 Accepted

 ## Context
-The media analyzer needs a robust, maintainable, and extensible architecture that supports audio processing, text analysis, and future media types while maintaining clean separation of concerns.
+The Story Curator needs a robust, maintainable, and extensible architecture that supports audio processing, text analysis, and future media types while maintaining clean separation of concerns.

 ## Decision
 We will implement a clean architecture with the following key patterns: